TheProtagonists/TheWorldBeyond/README.md

 # Installation

-1. Download and install the latest version of [Koperincus](https://github.com/Kopernicus/Kopernicus/releases/).
+1. Download and install the latest version of [Koperincus](https://github.com/Kopernicus/Kopernicus/releases/) or [Kopernicus Backport](https://github.com/Kopernicus/Kopernicus-Backport/releases).
 The Kopernicus version you install should match your KSP version (1.5.1 -\*, 1.4.5-\* or 1.3.1-*).

 2. Download and install the latest version of [Community Terrain Texture Pack](https://github.com/Galileo88/Community-Terrain-Texture-Pack/releases).